kiko-serra/ldts-project-assignment-g0405/docs/README.md

 - **Removing lives** - Any Pirate that hits Jack removes one of the three lives he has.

-### Components.Princess
+### Princess

-- **Following Jack** - When Jack enters the prison, the Components.Princess will start following until they leave the map.
+- **Following Jack** - When Jack enters the prison, the Princess will start following until they leave the map.
 <p align="center">
     <img width=550 src="images/openExit&RescuePrincess.com-gif-maker.gif">
 </p>

 ## PLANNED FEATURES

-- **Different Components.Pirates** - We will make three kinds of Components.Pirates, each one with different speeds and the bigger one will leave bombs behind.
+- **Different Pirates** - We will make three kinds of Pirates, each one with different speeds and the bigger one will leave bombs behind.
 - **Menu** - There will be a menu when you open the game with some buttons.
 - **Personalized Font** - We'll create a new font to have our characters and some objects printed on the game.
 - **Game Over** - After you die there will be a message on the screen saying that you've died and if you want to restart playing.